ESMValGroup/ESMValCore/doc/quickstart/configure.rst

        This setting is not for model or observational datasets, rather it is for extra data files such as shapefiles or other data sources needed by the diagnostics.
-.. [#f2] A detailed explanation of the data finding-related options ``drs``
-    and ``rootpath`` is presented in the :ref:`data-retrieval` section.
-    These sections relate directly to the data finding capabilities of ESMValCore and are very important to be understood by the user.
+.. [#f2] This option is scheduled for removal in v2.14.0.
+Please use
+    :ref:`data sources <config-data-sources>` to configure data finding instead.
 .. [#f3] The ``profile_diagnostic`` setting triggers profiling of Python
     diagnostics, this will tell you which functions in the diagnostic took most time to run.